marvcoolguy/Dashboard/README.md

 # Welcome to my website

-## This website is and example of a dashboard
+## This website is an example of a dashboard

 ## I have used many css tricks for this website and even some basic javascript